cryptocreeper94-sudo/pulse/replit.md

 The platform features a solid dark theme (`#0f0f0f`, `#1a1a1a`, `#141414`) with free-floating elements and glow effects, explicitly avoiding glassmorphism, transparency, and backdrop-filters.
 The design includes a slim 50px header with a hamburger menu, a dynamic footer, SVG gauge components for market sentiment, metric cards for market cap and volume, and a customizable Bitcoin chart using `lightweight-charts`.
 UI elements should avoid frames or boxes, with agents appearing as if walking in front of a screen, using full-body, rembg-treated, Pixar/MIB style with sweep-in animations.
 The color palette strictly avoids orange, yellow, and brown.
 A light mode theme with softer blue-tinted grays and enhanced contrast is also implemented.

 ### Technical Implementations
-- **Frontend**: React 19 and Vite 7, with a React Native + Expo mobile app in development.
+- **Frontend**: React 19 and Vite 7 web app, plus React Native + Expo mobile app (darkwave-mobile/) with tab navigation (Markets, StrikeAgent, Portfolio, Settings).
 - **Backend**: Mastra AI framework with an Express server, powered by the DarkWave-V2 AI agent supporting tool calling and memory.
 - **Database**: PostgreSQL, specifically Neon-backed.
 - **Authentication**: Session-based, using an email whitelist and access codes.